-Medical Office Specialist: Billing and Coding - Degree
+Medical Office Specialist: Billing and Coding - AAS Degree

-Students without computer experience or who want to brush up on computer skills before beginning this program are encouraged to enroll in BCS090 Computer Basics for College Success, a free course offered through the Learning Success Center.
+Students without prior computer experience, or those wishing to strengthen computer skills before beginning the program, are encouraged to enroll in BCS090 Computer Basics for College Success, a free course offered through the Learning Success Center.

 At the completion of this program, students should be able to: